Umio-Yasuno/amdgpu_top/docs/man.amdgpu_top.md

 **\-\-single**, **\-\-single-gpu**
 :   Display only the selected GPU/APU.

+**\-\-no\-pc**
+:   The application does not read the performance counter (GRBM, GRBM2) if this flag is set.
+Reading the performance counter may deactivate the power saving feature of APU/GPU.

 **\-d**, **\-\-dump**
 :   Dump AMDGPU info.
 (Specifications, VRAM, PCI, ResizableBAR, VBIOS, Video caps) This option can be combined with the "-J" option.